CongressWiki/democracy/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Styles

+### Flexbox vs Grid

+A simple question to ask yourself when deciding between grid or flexbox is:

+- Do I only need to control the layout by row or column – **use a flexbox**
+- Do I need to control the layout by row and column – **use a grid**